ZiyoevaAdiba/face-recognition-API/README.md

 1. Clone this repo
 2. Run npm install
 3. Run npm start
-4. Enter the details for your own database in server.js
+4. You must add your own API key in the controllers/image.js file to connect to Clarifai API
-5.
+5. Add your own database credentials to server.js line 12

 ** Make sure you use postgreSQL instead of mySQL for this code base.